Aranama language

 Aranama – also known as Araname, Haname, or Tamique – is an extinct unclassified language of Texas, US.
 It was spoken by the Aranama and Tamique peoples at the Franciscan mission of Espíritu Santo de Zúñiga.
 It is only known from a two-word phrase from a non-native speaker: himiána tsáyi 'give me water!'.
 Variations on the name are Taranames, Jaranames ~ Xaranames ~ Charinames, Chaimamé, Hanáma ~ Hanáme.

-Known words
+Vocabulary

 In 1884, Albert Gatschet recorded one word and a two-word phrase from "Old Simon," a Tonkawa man who also served as an informant for the Karankawa language, of which a short vocabulary was recorded.
 According to Old Simon, the words were from a language that he referred to as "Hanáma" (or "Háname"):